twilliamsorel/coastlight-new/_src/portfolio/beans-rice.md

 ---

 Beans 'n Rice was a project that Trevor Sorel came up with while exploring concepts in user experience design.
-Developed a brand and application to ease the difficulties of meal planning on a budget.
+He developed this brand and application to ease the difficulties of meal planning on a budget.
 The app utilized a monochromatic color scheme and a clear, simple typeface to appear crisp and legible.